JeniAnbusoundraraj/devops-cloud-interview-guide/02-git/11-explain-3-challenges-with-git.md

 3. **Confusion Between Fork and Clone in Open-Source Work**
    When I first started contributing to open-source, I cloned repositories directly and couldn’t push my changes.
 I realized I should’ve used `git fork` to create my own copy of the repo on GitHub.
 After forking, I was able to push changes to my own version and submit pull requests to the original repository.

+4. **Access Control**
+   Access Control remains mess when too many people work on the same project

 ### 📘 Detailed Explanation
 These challenges reflect how Git is powerful but not always beginner-friendly:
 - **Merge conflicts** are a common problem in collaborative teams.
 Using `git fetch` and reviewing changes before merging helped me avoid surprise conflicts.